Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 )
 ```

-1. This downloads the data from Bladesight's data repository.
-The dataset comprises 6 tests.
-Each test has one set of OPR zero-crossing times, four sets of ToAs, and one set of MPR zero-crossing times.
-We do not use the MPR zero-crossing times in this tutorial.
+1. Download the data from Bladesight's repository.
+The dataset comprises 6 measurements.
+Each test has one set of OPR zero-crossing times and four sets of ToAs.
+There is also a set of MPR values not used in this chapter.
-2. The `\` token allows us to break a line.
-It is simply to improve readability.
-3. This line loads the OPR zero-crossing times from Test 1 as a Pandas DataFrame.
+2. Load the OPR zero-crossing times from Test 1 as a Pandas DataFrame.
-4. This line loads the first proximity probe's ToAs from Test 1 as a Pandas DataFrame.
+3. Load the first proximity probe's ToAs from Test 1 as a Pandas DataFrame.
-5. In this line, we run the `calculate_aoa` function using the OPR zero-crossing times and the ToAs as inputs.
-Note how we convert the Pandas columns to Numpy arrays using `.to_numpy()`
+4. Call the `calculate_aoa` function with the OPR zero-crossing times and the ToAs as inputs.
+Note we convert the Pandas columns to Numpy arrays with `.to_numpy()`
-6. The algorithm returns a numpy matrix, which does not have column names.
+5. The algorithm returns a matrix.
+Numpy matrices and arrays do not have column names.
 Here we convert the matrix into a DataFrame.
 DataFrames are much simpler to work with.

-We show the first 10 rows of the AoA DataFrame in [Table 1](#table_01) below.
+The first 10 rows of the AoA DataFrame are presented in [Table 1](#table_01) below.

 <figure markdown>
   <figcaption><strong><a name='table_01'>Table 1</a></strong>: The first 10 rows of the AoA DataFrame. </figcaption>
 </figure>
 {{ read_csv('docs/tutorials/intro_to_btt/ch3/AoA_top_10.csv') }}

-We note two things:
+We note two observations:

 *  The first two rows have `n` values of -1.
 This means the first two ToAs were recorded *before* the first zero-crossing time.
-We can therefore not calculate the AoA values for these ToAs.
+We can therefore not calculate the AoAs for these ToAs.
 You'll find a couple of these values at the end of the DataFrame as well.
-*  We see that the `AoA` values seem to repeat themselves every 5 rows.
-This is because the shaft has 5 blades.
+*  The `AoA` values repeat themselves every 5 rows.
+This is because the rotor has 5 blades.

-We can simply drop the ToA values that could not be converted to AoAs.
-We do this by filtering the DataFrame to only include rows where `n` is not equal to -1.
+We drop the ToAs we could not convert to AoAs.
+These values are identified where `n` equals -1.

 ``` py linenums="1"
 df_AoA = df_AoA[df_AoA["n"] != -1]
 df_AoA.reset_index(inplace=True, drop=True) #(1)!
 ```

-1. Because we dropped the first two rows of data, the DataFrame's index is going to start at 2.
+1. Because we dropped the first two rows of data, the DataFrame's index starts at 2.
 It's always best to reset the index after dropping rows, unless the index contains important information.

-In [Figure 2](#figure_02) below, we show a plot of the AoA values for the first blade over all revolutions.
-We also plot the shaft speed on a secondary y-axis.
+In [Figure 4](#figure_04) below, we present a plot of the AoAs for the first blade over all revolutions.
+We also plot the angular velocity on a secondary y-axis.

 <script src="blade_1_aoas.js" > </script>
 <div>